View 5 more homes

 Absolutely.
 Our local Healdsburg team includes professional housekeepers who care for all our homes here.
 They’ll clean thoroughly and restock amenities, so everything is ready for your arrival—and all you have to do is settle in and relax.Learn more about Vacasa Premium Clean >

 Guests need not venture far from the central downtown plaza to find outstanding local, sustainable food.
 Between the artisan breads at Costeaux French Bakery, the specialty pantry goods at SHED, and a local bottle of wine or two, you'll have the makings of an easy and memorable vineyard picnic.
-For dinner, consider grabbing a table on the square at Bistro Ralph, celebrating a special occasion at Dry Creek Kitchen, or sampling the creations of a true hometown chef at Valette.
+For dinner, grab a table on the square at Bistro Ralph, celebrate a special occasion at Dry Creek Kitchen, or sample the creations of a true hometown chef at Valette.